ccie18643/PyTCP/README.md

 #### Work in progress:

- - Stack - *redesigning packet parser for increased effeciency (parser will operate on raw packet data instead of slicing it for each protocol)*
  - Stack - *implementing support for multiple interfaces*
  - Stack - *implementing stack debuging console so certain information about stack components can be displayed on demand by sending commands. eg 'show icmpv6 nd cache', 'show ipv6 route', etc... it should also let run interactive commands like ping or stack's udp/tcp echo clients*